IRR

 |---|---|

 The IRR function tells us the rate is 12%.
-The result for Cash Flows up to year 2020 is not interesting for us and can be filtered out with FILTER function.
+The result for cash flows up to year 2027 is not interesting for us and can be filtered out with the FILTER function.